langchain4j/langchain4j/langchain4j-mongodb/README.md

 ## Overview

-Welcome to the LangChain4J MongoDB Embedding Store Plugin!
-This plugin provides seamless integration between LangChain4J and MongoDB, allowing you to use MongoDB as an embedding store.
+Welcome to the LangChain4J MongoDB Embedding Store!
+This provides seamless integration between LangChain4J and MongoDB, allowing you to use MongoDB as an embedding store.

 ## Features